Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Supplementary information on experimental setup

 \paragraph{MNIST} MNIST \citep{lecun1998gradient} is a 28*28 grayscale image dataset for 10 hand-written digits (0--9).
 The original dataset includes 60,000 training data and 10,000 test data.
 See \url{http://yann.lecun.com/exdb/mnist/} for more details.

 In the experiments, we converted it for binary classification to classify even/odd digits as follows: \begin{itemize} \item Class 0: digits `0', `2', `4', `6', and `8'; \item Class 1: digits `1', `3', `5', `7', and `9'. \end{itemize} In our setup, the training data only included 4 digits (0-4).
 The test data could access all digits (0-9) in case (iii) and 8 digits (2-9) in case (iv).
 Since the number of training data was reduced, we added two data augmentations to the training and validation data: random rotation with degree 10 and random affine transformation with degree 10, translate of (0.1, 0.1) and scale of (0.9, 1.1).
-Note that the data augmentation was only added in procedure 2 of Algorithm~\ref{alg:GIW}.
+Note that the data augmentations were only added during procedure 2 \textsc{ModelTrain} in Algorithm~\ref{alg:GIW}.

 Accordingly, we modified LeNet-5 \citep{lecun1998gradient} as the base model for MNIST: \begin{itemize}[leftmargin=10em] \item[0th (input) layer:] (32*32)- \item[1st layer:] C(5*5,6)-S(2*2)- \item[2nd layer:] C(5*5,16)-S(2*2)- \item[3rd layer:] FC(120)- \item[4th to 5th layer:] FC(84)-2, \end{itemize} where C(5*5,6) represents a 5*5 convolutional layer with 6 output channels followed by ReLU, S(2*2) represents a max-pooling layer with a filter of size 2*2, and FC(120) represents a fully connected layer with 120 outputs followed by ReLU, etc. The hidden-layer-output representation of data used in the implementation was the normalized output extracted from the 3rd layer.